-In this work, we analyze the geometric and conventional superfluid stiffness ratio, which can be tuned by displacement fields in biased-bilayer graphene superconductors~\cite{BLGsuperconductivity,ZhangSC2023} and exciton condensates.~\cite{PhysRevLett.110.146803} We first perform a mean-field analysis of superconductivity and exciton condensation in dual-gated bilayer graphene in the presence of a mass term $m$ due to broken $\mathcal{C}_2$ symmetry.
-This mass term corresponds to the displacement field between the layers.
+In this work, we analyze the geometric and conventional superfluid stiffness ratio, which can be tuned by displacement fields in biased BLG superconductors~\cite{BLGsuperconductivity,ZhangSC2023} and exciton condensates~\cite{PhysRevLett.110.146803}.
+In both cases, the conventional stiffness is independent of the magnitude of the order parameter.
+However, the geometric stiffness depends on the magnitude of the order parameter squared, which must be attained self-consistently.
+Therefore, we first perform a mean-field analysis of superconductivity and exciton condensation in dual-gated bilayer graphene in the presence of a mass term $m$ due to broken $\mathcal{C}_2$ symmetry.
+The mass term arises due to the displacement field between the layers.
 We assume a momentum-independent order parameter at the Fermi surface in both cases.
 Inversion asymmetry, characterized by $m$, enhances the superconducting and excitonic gap, increasing the critical temperature $T_c$.
-We find that for small changes in mass term $ m \sim 0 - 40$ meV, the self-consistent value of the superconducting gap increases by several orders of magnitude.
-However, the associated $T_c \sim 1-100$ mK is small.
-In contrast, the enhancement of the exciton gap is less pronounced but its $T_c$ can be larger.
-This is due to the long-range nature of the pairing attraction in exciton condensates.
-The exciton gap is maximized for an optimal value of the density-dependent mass $m(n)$ providing critical temperatures $T_c \sim 1 - 10 $K. This provides a sweet spot to search for the elusive exciton condensate in double-bilayer graphene systems.
+We find that for small changes of the mass term, $ m \sim 0 - 50$ meV, the self-consistent value of the superconducting gap increases by several orders of magnitude, even though, the associated critical temperature, $T_c$, remains quite small.
+The enhancement with $m$ of the exciton gap is less pronounced, but the $T_c$ can be larger.
+Furthermore, The exciton gap is maximized for a density-dependent optimal value of the mass $m(n)$ suggesting that there is an ideal combination of displacement field and total density.